Explore UAB

 Program Description

-UAB’s Nathan Shock Center of Excellence in the Basic Biology of Aging announces the availability of pilot/feasibility (P/F) project awards for investigators having the goal of future funding from the National Institutes of Health/National Institute on Aging (NIH/NIA).
-The P/F studies may focus on any area of aging research that can be supported by our cores, with priority given to those examining hallmarks and/or energetics of aging.
-Basic Alzheimer's disease studies are eligible if they contain clear basic aging and/or energetics focus.
+UAB’s Nathan Shock Center of Excellence in the Basic Biology of Aging announces the availability of pilot/feasibility (P/F) project awards for early stage investigators having the goal of future funding from the National Institutes of Health/National Institute on Aging (NIH/NIA).
+The P/F studies may focus on any area of aging research that can be supported by one or more of the UAB Nathan Shock Center Research Cores, with priority given to those examining hallmarks and/or bioenergetics of aging.
+Basic Alzheimer's disease studies are eligible if they contain clear focus on the basic aging rather than Alzheimer's Disease specifically.

 Co-funding may be sought through partners in the network of National Nathan Shock Centers at more than one institution as part of one application.
-Each applicant MUST consult with Research Development Core leaders to provide direction in utilizing local UAB and national Shock Center Cores.
+Each applicant MUST consult with Research Development Core leaders to provide direction in utilizing local UAB and National Shock Center Cores.
 Please see application submission contacts below.

 Eligibility